 The “near me” search phenomenon greatly impacted the search engine landscape.
-In recent years, there has been significant growth in “near me” searches, therefore resulting in an increase in “near me” suggestions in searches.
-This comes as a result of changing online search behaviour and businesses need to modify their strategies along with the search trends if they do not want to be left behind.
+In recent years, there has been significant growth in that particular search.
+Therefore results in an increase in “near me” suggestions in searches.
+This comes as a result of changing online search behaviour.
+Businesses need to modify their strategies along with the local search trends if they do not want to be left behind.

 Search trends and user behaviours are two major factors that command strategies in search engine optimisation.
 For example, when mobile phones started to dominate users’ search queries, businesses implemented mobile optimisations.
 The benefits are enormous and optimising a website for mobile use (with the introduction of mobile-first indexing) has even become the new standard.

-As for “Near Me” search optimisation, the reasons are the same.
+As for local SEO, the reasons are the same.
 A study published by Moz shows that “near me” optimisation results in more clicks and engagement.
 In fact, it only makes sense that if you want people to find you, you must be compatible with the devices and channels they are using to do so.

 - A steady increase in engagement

 - More exposure is given to the brand or business

 Finally, the effects of Local Search Optimisation follow the well-known goals of SEM, SEO, SMM, SMO, and others.

 How to Optimise for Local Search

 If you wish to succeed in local search, you need to optimise your “near me” search terms.
 Whilst the exact Google algorithm remains a mystery for all.
 There are still general steps you can follow to help identify the right ways to optimise for “near me” searches.
 Here are some of the steps:

 1. Update your Google My Business page listing